awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-setup.md

 # Setting Up to Use Python with AWS Glue<a name="aws-glue-programming-python-setup"></a>

-Use Python 2\.7 rather than Python 3 to develop your ETL scripts\.
-The AWS Glue development endpoints that provide interactive testing and development do not work with Python 3 yet\.
+Use Python to develop your ETL scripts for Spark jobs\.
+The supported Python versions for ETL jobs depend on the Glue version of the job\.
+For more information on Glue versions, see [Adding Jobs in AWS Glue](add-job.html)\.
+The AWS Glue development endpoints that provide interactive testing and development support only Python 2\.7\.

 **To set up your system for using Python with AWS Glue**

 Follow these steps to install Python and to be able to invoke the AWS Glue APIs\.

-1. If you don't already have Python 2\.7 installed, download and install it from the [Python\.org download page](https://www.python.org/downloads/)\.
+1. If you don't already have Python installed, download and install it from the [Python\.org download page](https://www.python.org/downloads/)\.

 1. Install the AWS Command Line Interface \(AWS CLI\) as documented in the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.